macaburguera/WeVibeMLops/reports/README.md

 >
 > Answer:

---- question 12 fill here
+---
 We used a very simple approach, where we take advantage of both config files and wandb logging.

-First of all, our training script is able to run in three different modes:
+Our training script is able to run in three different modes:
-- local, with no wandb connection, used to do quick local tests.
+- local, with no wandb connection
-- wandb-run, single training run (one set of parameters), logging both the parameters setup and the model to wandb.
+- wandb-run, logging both the parameters setup and the model to wandb.
-- sweep, taking a sweep.yaml file that configures up a set of parameters to try.
-Each run is also logged into wandb.
+- sweep, parameter sweep with wandb

-This way, when someone wanted to run a "public" experiment, he just logged into wandb setting up his own WANDB_API_KEY and our WANDB_MODEL_NAME, established the parameters in the corresponding YAML files (either single-run, config.yaml, or sweep, sweep.yaml) and executed the run with the desired argument.
-For example, to run a sweep: `python src/dog_breed_classifier/train.py sweep`.
+This way, when someone wanted to run a "public" experiment, he just logged into wandb setting up his WANDB_API_KEY and our WANDB_MODEL_NAME, set up the YAML files (either config.yaml, or sweep.yaml) and executed the run with the desired argument.
+For example: `python src/dog_breed_classifier/train.py sweep`.

-With this approach, as the model is logged via wandb, and after the experiment we could access to whatever specific run/version of the model we wanted, checking both its performance in terms of loss/accuracy, iterations run and other hyperparameters of the model.
  ---

 ### Question 13